Today we’d like to introduce you to Laura McCall.

 Great, so let’s talk business.
 Can you tell our readers more about what you do and what you think sets you apart from others?

-In addition to primary care, we specialize in hormone balancing and metabolic health.
-We work with a lot of people with autoimmune disease, PCOS, and thyroid issues.
-We offer hormone replacement therapy as well as medical weight loss.
+In addition to primary care, we really focus on hormone balancing and metabolic health.
+We see a lot of patients dealing with autoimmune conditions, PCOS, and thyroid issues, and we offer things like hormone replacement therapy and medical weight loss.
+Our goal is to get to the root cause, not just manage symptoms.

-In addition we have an EmSculpt machine we use for both aesthetic and functional wellness, Emsella chair for pelvic floor health and an ExoMind for non-invasive, drug free treatment for depression and anxiety.
+We also incorporate more advanced therapies like EmSculpt for both aesthetic and functional wellness, the Emsella chair for pelvic floor health, and ExoMind, which is a non-invasive, drug-free option for treating depression and anxiety.

 We’d be interested to hear your thoughts on luck and what role, if any, you feel it’s played for you?